adrielklein/test-site/_posts/2016-09-02-upstate-new-york.markdown

 image-sm: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15168892_10207855768452356_1203922894049918460_o.jpg
 ---

-# New York
 I started my trip from Albany, NY, the intersection of the Hudson River and Interstate Highway 90.
 I decided to take a bus over Massachusetts to avoid the mountains in early spring.
-My reasoning is since this is my first solo self-supported tour I want to make my life a little easier and take the nice flat bike path along the Erie Canal.
-Plus, it's  early spring so it's still a bit cold outside.
+This being my first self-supported tour, I wanted to make my life a little easier and take the nice flat bike path along the Erie Canal.

 I was lucky to get good weather on my first day of the trip.
 I considered doing a wheel dip in the Hudson, but couldn't really find a good spot for it.
 I ended up settling for a photo and got on my way.